-6.1.1 Subroutines
+6.2 Subroutines

-The first statement of any subroutine must be a SUBROUTINE statement (see section 4.2.3, "SUBROUTINE Statement").
-A subroutine can contain any statement except a FUNCTION, BLOCK DATA, or PROGRAM statement.
+The first statement of any subroutine must be a SUBROUTINE statement (see Section 4.2.3, "SUBROUTINE Statement").
+A subroutine can contain any type of statement except a FUNCTION, BLOCK DATA, or PROGRAM statement.

-You reference a subroutine using a CALL statement (see section 8.5).
-After the subroutine performs its operations, it returns control back to the point of call with a RETURN or END statement (see section 8.6).
+You reference a subroutine using a CALL statement (see Section 8.5).
+After the subroutine performs its operations, it restores control to the point of call with a RETURN or END statement (see Section 8.6).

-6.1.1.1 Intrinsic Subroutines
+6.2.1 Intrinsic Subroutines

-FORTRAN-86 provides four intrinsic subroutines for handling input/output through eight-bit and sixteen-bit I/O ports.
+Fortran-86 provides four intrinsic subroutines for handling input/output through eightbit and sixteen-bit I/O ports.

-For eight-bit ports, the forms of the subroutine call are
+For eight-bit ports, the forms of the subroutine call are as follows: